42KJ42/kjDB/README.md

 - Can use one single instance for read/write on local or remote machine
 - Does not sanitize any data - just deals with the DB in and out
 - Instantiates without immediately connecting read/write instances - only connects as needed
 - Once instantiation can connect to both a read AND a write server instance depending on queries that run (defined by you in your calls).
+This will re-use open connections to read/write servers when possible and automatically fail to next server if can't connect to one
+- Simply add the two files 'kjQry.php' and 'kjSafeDBi.php' to your project and require 'kjQry.php'

 ## Sample Use